 But the hotel doesn’t live only in the past.
-Its dedication to environmental responsibility is evident throughout, and nowhere more so than in its carbon-neutral status, a laudable feat even in eco-conscious Denmark.
+Its dedication to environmental responsibility is evident throughout, and nowhere more so than in its environmental certification from Green Key, a laudable feat even in eco-conscious Denmark.